RidiculousPower/array-sorted-unique/README.md

 # Install #

-* sudo gem install sorted-unique-array
+* sudo gem install array-sorted-unique

 # Usage #

-Just like Array::Sorted and Array::Unique (provided by sorted-array and unique-array), which are subclasses of Array (and Array::Hooked, provided by hooked-array)!
+Just like Array::Sorted and Array::Unique (provided by sorted-array and unique-array), which are subclasses of Array (and Array::Hooked, provided by hooked_array)!

 # License #